Genre: Electro, ambient, drum’n bass

 This album was originally released under the name of DeadZone Music.
 Tracks were made during 2003 – 2006.

-In the early 2000 drum’n bass was coming more popular.
-DeadZone Music had one of the most popular (100 000’s downloads) tracks in download.com under atmospheric drum’n bass genre.
-Only few bands like Amon Tobin and Pendulum was higher in the drum’n’bass charts which was upper genre of atmospheric d’n’b.
-Sadly download.com was bought and music site was shut down.
-All tracks was used in different video-productions.
-Track Starcycle managed to mikseri.net “Greatest Bits” -competition final and few other tracks to Space Junk (YLE) and Bassoradio -radio shows.
+At the beginning of the year 2000 Drum’n Bass became more and more popular.
+DeadZone Music had one of the most popular (100 000’s of downloads) tracks in download.com under atmospheric drum’n’bass genre.
+Only a few bands like Amon Tobin and Pendulum were higher in the drum’n’bass charts, which was the upper genre of atmospheric d’n’b.
+Unfortunately download.com was bought and the music site was closed down.
+All tracks have been used in various video productions.
+The track Starcycle made it to the final of mikseri.net “Greatest Bits” competition and some other tracks to Space Junk (YLE) and Bassoradio radio shows.

-At that time I was using only hardware so technical level was higher, it was very time-consuming.
-I used Sony Minidisc to record not only sketches and ideas but also the final track using S/PDIF-connection.
-Then I recorded it back to computer digitally.
-So I could listen ideas when I wanted without starting computer.
-I tried to minimize computer use and problems but also make things smoother when creating ideas.
-The same reason I tried to avoid old analog synth: I wanted to make music, not fight with technical problems and tuning issues.
+At that time I was only using hardware, so the technical level was higher, it was very time-consuming.
+I used Sony Minidisc to record not only sketches and ideas, but also the final track via S/PDIF connection.
+Then I recorded it digitally back to the computer.
+This way I could listen to the ideas whenever I wanted without having to start the computer.
+I tried to minimise computer use and problems, but also to make things smoother when creating ideas.
+For the same reason I tried to avoid old analogue synthesizers: I wanted to make music, not deal with technical problems and tuning issues.
 I did everything with MIDI: played, quantized and recorded CC/sysex.
-There are few drumloops in couple of tracks but beats was made mostly by playing or by hand.
-When track was ready I recorded MIDI to audio from Behringer DDX3216 digital mixer to Minidisc.
-Then I transfered it digitally back to computer and made the finalizing.
+There are a few drum loops in some tracks, but the beats were mostly made by playing or by hand.
+When the track was ready, I recorded MIDI to audio from a Behringer DDX3216 digital mixer to Minidisc.
+Then I transferred it digitally back to the computer and did the final touches.

-At that time I was contacting with Pete Lämsä who had Genelec 1029 and 1032 monitors and also TC Electronic Finalizer.
+At that time I was in contact with Pete Lämsä who had Genelec 1029 and 1032 monitors and also TC Electronic Finalizer.
 So he made the final master.
-Old class mate from Kokkola era, Matias Hakunti, made the covers.
+An old classmate from the Kokkola days, Matias Hakunti, did the covers.

-On the gear side equipment changed a bit during these years.
+On the gear side, my equipment changed a bit during those years.
 My go-to synths were Elektron Machinedrum, Novation Supernova 2 Rack, Roland JV-2080/XV-3080/Fantom XR, Studio Electronics ATC-1x/SE-1, Yamaha AN1x and Waldorf Q.

-Elektron Machinedrum was more like drum-synth than normal drummachine.
-Presets wasn’t very good so it needed some tweaking.
-I was lucky to win it from competition of Sonicstate.
-It must been the first Machinedrum in Finland.
-Like Supernova 2 it had audio inputs which I used for some synths.
-Most drums was coming from Gigasampler and Machinedrum.
-Machinedrum did also some rhythmic fx (e.g. track: Closed Reality).
+Elektron Machinedrum was more of a drum synth than a normal drum machine.
+The presets weren’t very good, so it needed some tweaking.
+I was lucky enough to win it in a Sonicstate competition.
+It was probably the first machine drum in Finland.
+Like the Supernova 2, it had audio inputs, which I used for some synths.
+Most of the drums came from Gigasampler and Machinedrum.
+Machinedrum also did some rhythmic fx (e.g. track: Closed Reality).

-In 90’s I had Nova and Supernova 2 was better in many ways and still had the same type of tone which I liked.
-Presets was really bad so you need to make own.
-I used it for many things like distorted synths, mid-range bass/synthlines even some pads.
-E.g. Future Retro 777 went thru SN2 effects so it was also good fx box.
+In the 90’s I had Nova and Supernova 2 was better in many ways and still had the same type of sound I liked.
+The presets were really bad so you had to make your own.
+I used it for many things like distorted synths, midrange bass/synth lines even some pads.
+E.g. Future Retro 777 went through SN2 effects, so it was also a good FX box.

-Roland gear was used for many sounds.
-Expansion-cards had really usable stuff like pads.
-Also I knew them very well because I had JV-1010 and JV-1080 in the 90’s.
-JV-1080 was actually the best sounding of all IMO but MIDI-control was the worst.
+Roland gear was used for a lot of sounds.
+Expansion cards had really useful stuff like pads.
+I also knew them very well as I had JV-1010 and JV-1080 in the 90s.
+JV-1080 was actually the best sounding of them all IMO, but the MIDI control was the worst.
 I could control JV-2080 and newer units with Yamaha AN1x.
-They had same MIDI-mapping so I could control the most important stuff like envelopes and filters with AN1x’s knobs.
+They had the same MIDI mapping so I could control the most important things like envelopes and filters with the AN1x knobs.

-Studio Electronics ATC-1 and SE-1 was doing the most of bass tracks.
-There was also Evolver (track: Inside) and some mid-range/TB-stuff from 777 (tracks: Inside, Closed Reality).
+Studio Electronics ATC-1 and SE-1 did most of the bass work.
+There was also Evolver (track: Inside) and some mid/TB stuff from 777 (tracks: Inside, Closed Reality).

-Yamaha AN1x was master keyboard and had owned it since -97 so I knew it well.
-It was pretty easy to edit when you got into the editing matrix.
-Also modulation matrix was good.
-Keyboard feel and aftertouch response was good for my needs.
-I tried several other keyboards but always came back to AN1x.
-Soundwise it was pretty hard to fit into mix, sweet spot was narrow in my experience.
-You had to be careful with the fx and filters.
-Still I used if not all but the most of the tracks since 1997.
+The Yamaha AN1x was the master keyboard and I had had it since -97 so I knew it well.
+It was pretty easy to edit once you got into the editing matrix.
+The modulation matrix was good too.
+The keyboard feel and aftertouch response was good for my needs.
+I tried several other keyboards but kept coming back to the AN1x.
+Soundwise it was quite difficult to fit into the mix, the sweet spot was narrow in my experience.
+You had to be careful with the FX and filters.
+Still, I have used it on most if not all of my tracks since 1997.

-Waldorf Q was head above Micro Q which I had again since early 2000’s.
-Tone was better probably because the higher DSP power and maybe better converters but it also had own fx per part.
-It was used many type of sounds: pads, sequences, fx.
-I never got really great bass and lead sounds out of it.
-It was like Roland synths: it didn’t sound great alone but sit in the mix very well.
+Waldorf Q was head above Micro Q, which I had since the early 2000s.
+Tone was better, probably because of the higher DSP power and maybe better converters, but it also had its own fx per part.
+It was used for many types of sounds: pads, sequences, fx.
+I never really got great bass and lead sounds out of it.
+It was like the Roland synths: it didn’t sound great on its own, but it was very good in the mix.

-There is few digipak-albums left.
+There are only a few digipak albums left.
 Contact me to get one.